 A word from our skipper of the day, Charter:

 “Now in Saba, after a mild evening sail from Statia, reflecting on the events of the day, I cannot help but be reminded of the ever-present force of karma.
 “What goes around, comes around.”
 However you choose to say it, it’s inevitable that any decision, even a seemingly good one, has the unforgiving power to come back and bit you in the tail, an appropriate metaphor considering that these events to which I am referring begin with a dog.

 Awoke at around 8 o’clock, fairly late compared to our usual arousal, and began to prepare for a hike to the top of Statia.
 Our morning routine began much slower than usual because of the grogginess caused by too much sleep, and, as a whole, the shipmates of Los Escapados seemed reluctant to hike.

 Once on shore, we began our hike up a trail that led to a road that led to a national park of Statia.
 The forest itself harbors endangered snakes, iguanas, and birds, as well as hermit crabs and tarantulas.

-About half of the way up the trail, we ran into a dog, and shortly thereafter, his owners and their two daughters.
-As we passed them, having inevitably drawn the dogs attention, the middle-aged man stated bluntly, “Don’t lead my dog”.
+About half of the way up the trail, we ran into a dog, and shortly after that, his owners and their two daughters.
+As we passed them, having inevitably drawn the dogs attention, the middle-aged man stated bluntly, “Don’t lead my dog.”

 **After reading his blog aloud, Charter apologized for not being as “chipper as usual” but felt that these events could not be left out of today’s blog.